 Data collection doesn't just involve adding new features.
 The data in your map needs to match the state of the physical data.
-The physical items might be removed or an error might have been made in data collection.
+The physical items may have been removed or an error may have been made in data collection.
 This exercise shows you how to delete a feature from the map.
 The same Damage Assessment Survey map is used here as in the other exercises.

 Open the map

-In Collector, browse to and open the Damage Assessment Survey map that you made, or that is available in trial mode.
-If using the map you made, sign in to the app, open that map, and continue to the next section.
+In Collector, browse to and open the Damage Assessment Survey map that you made, or that's available in trial mode.
+If using the map you made, sign in to the app, open the map, and continue to the next section.
 If you want to use the map available in trial mode, follow these steps:

-- Install Collector for ArcGIS from Google Play if you don't yet have it on your phone.
+- Install Collector for ArcGIS from the Windows Store if you don't already have it on your device.

 - Start the app.

-- On the initial screen, select Try it.
+- On the initial screen, select Try Collector.

-If you already installed and logged in to the app, you can access the trial functionality by selecting Switch Account in the Map Gallery Overflow menu, and then canceling with the device's back button to return to the initial screen for the app.
+If you already installed and logged in to the app, you can access the trial functionality by signing out.
+From the Menu , choose your account, select the current account, and select Remove.

-- On the All Maps page, search for Damage to find the Damage Assessment Survey map.
+- In the Filter Maps text box, type Damage to filter the sample maps shown and find the Damage Assessment Survey map.

 You may have a different thumbnail for the map; that's okay—it matches the thumbnail used on ArcGIS Online.

-- Select the Damage Assessment Survey map's thumbnail to open it.
+- Select the Damage Assessment Survey map card.

-The map opens with the Damage Assessment Survey map.
-The extent shown reflects your current location if you enabled location services (otherwise, you see the extent at which the map was saved).
+The Damage Assessment Survey map opens.
+The extent shown reflects your current location if you enabled location services (otherwise, you see the extent at which the map was last saved).

-If location services is enabled, My Location shows a filled circle , indicating your location is displaying on the screen and that as you move, the map pans to remain centered on your location.
+If location services are enabled, My Location shows a filled circle, indicating your location is displaying on the screen and that as you move, the map pans to remain centered on your location.